 I promised at the beginning of the year that I’d do more reviews.
-I did a round-up of economical sunscreens last month but here we are with the first proper review and of one that was released last year.
+I did a round-up of economical sunscreens last month in February but here we are with the first proper review and of one that was released last year in 2011.

 When I think of gels, what immediately comes to mind is consistency akin to commercial Aloe vera gels or hand sanitizing gels — clear and thick.
 In my mind, Japanese sunscreen gels aren’t proper ‘gels’ as their consistency is what I can only describe as a slightly congealed milk, like a cross between a standard milky sunscreen and a ‘proper’ gel.
 This is no different.

 This would be very good daily use option for normal to oily-skinned people.
 It has the weightless, refreshing texture of a watery gel but it leaves face shine-free, smooth, and matte like a milk, albeit less silicone-y.
 It disappears immediately upon application and feels almost like a translucent powder on the skin without leaving any white residue.

 Important to note that the gel feels quite alcohol-y — but no more so than something like Biore UV Perfect Face Milk or the discontinued cult-favourite, Sofina Perfect UV Lucent, both of which are far more drying and matte (especially the Biore!).
 I don’t find it to be drying on my generally normal skin.
 Perhaps its moisturizing ingredients are minimizing or counteracting the drying effect of the high alcohol content.